Year long courses:

 Reader's Theater

-Brandy Berner -- Grades: 7th-12th
+Sarah Burton -- Grades: 7th-12th

 Think of it as "read aloud" theatre class - no memorizing or costuming!
 Students will "perform" selected scripts while exploring different vocalization techniques and warm ups.
 Must come willing to participate (speak and listen), learn, grow, and have fun!